 Now that you know your budget and needs, start researching vehicles that meet your criteria.
 Use trusted resources like Kelley Blue Book, Edmunds, or Consumer Reports to evaluate:

-In Fort Worth, popular used cars include the Toyota Camry, Honda Civic, Ford F-150, and Chevrolet Silverado due to their reliability and availability of parts.
+Popular used cars include the Toyota Camry, Honda Civic, Ford F-150, and Chevrolet Silverado due to their reliability and availability of parts.

 Pro Tip: Avoid vehicles with a history of frequent repairs or major recalls.

-3. Search Local Listings in Fort Worth, TX
+3. Search Local Listings

 4. Inspect the Vehicle Thoroughly